 - Leg press

 - Step-ups with dumbbells

 - Lat pulldown behind neck

 Result of the study on intra-set rest periods

-The participants in the study with the short intra-set rest periods built up more muscles and had significantly greater strength gains.
+The participants in the study with the short intra-set rest periods built up more muscles and had significantly more strength gains.
 So for anyone who wants to try something new and effective in training, this training method is a good choice.
 Very important: The scientists point out that you should only do this kind of training when your technique of the exercises is good.
 If this is the case, beginners and seniors also benefit.
-The workout is significantly shorter and the success is greater.
+In addition, the workout is significantly shorter, and the success is more remarkable.